 Each investment is different.
 Most investments are structured with a preferred return (pref) of around 8% typically.
 This means over the course of 12 months, you will receive monthly or quarterly (depending on the operator) distributions of 8%.
 For example, with a $100K investment on a quarterly distribution cycle, you would receive $2K each quarter in passive income.

-We try to structure these investments to pay out an equity multiple of between 1.7x to over 2x of your initial investment.
-We also try to plan on a 5 year hold cycle, although earlier exits are not uncommon.
-We also have the flexibility to stay in the investment for a longer term if needed.
+The operator tries to structure these investments to pay out an equity multiple of between 1.7x to over 2x of your initial investment.
+They also try to plan on a 5 year hold cycle, although earlier exits are not uncommon.
+An operator also has the flexibility to stay in the investment for a longer term if needed.

 An example with an investment $100K over 5 years with an 8% pref and a 2x equity multiple would earn an additional $100K in income in that 5 year span.